Phillies rally for 5-3 win over Mets after deGrom pulled - WHIZ News

 Jose Alvarado retired Pete Alonso on a drive to the right field wall with runners on first and third to end it, earning his first save.

-DeGrom was spectacular, striking out seven and allowing three hits.
+DeGrom was dazzling, striking out seven and allowing three hits.
 The two-time NL Cy Young Award winner was pulled after 77 pitches even though manager Luis Rojas said before the game his pitch count was 100.
-DeGrom’s fastball averaged 99 mph and he reached 102.
+His fastball averaged 99 mph and he reached 102.

+“He hasn’t thrown in 10 days,” Rojas said.
+“The conversations with him between innings led us to pull him.”

+DeGrom didn’t push back because he knew going in that he would be limited due to the long layoff.

 Miguel Castro pitched the seventh for the Mets but newcomer Trevor May (0-1) only got one out in the eighth.